HofmaDresu/Blog/_posts/2018-04-29-todo-xamarin-native-android.markdown

 {% endhighlight %}
 > You might notice some weird syntax in there where we set the id to "@+id/...".
 This is Android specific syntax that tells the system to add our id to the Resource.Id enumeration so we can use it in our activity code

 This sets up our layout, but doesn't display any data.
 To do that we'll edit MainActivity.cs.
-We need to retrieve our todo list from the repositry and create an Adapter for our ListView to use.
+We need to retrieve our todo list from the repository and create an Adapter for our ListView to use.

 {% highlight csharp %}
 using Android.App;